 Other image promoting purposes such as opportunities for interaction, or increasing self worth by projecting values I think are consistent with the values of others is not behavior that has inherent value to me.

-My self worth is not based on how I perceive others perceiving me, but it is based on how I see myself.
+My self worth is not based on how I perceive others perceiving me, it is based on how I see myself.
 Expressing values that I do not possess because they are valued by others will produce a negative feeling, because I value my integrity and the completeness of the fundamental understanding it is based on.
 If I have done something that offends my standards of morality or subjective value, it will come to mind, and I’ll reflect on the incident to understand why it happened because I do not want to feel the embarrassment or failure resulting from the conduct.
-My opinion of myself is of greater importance to me than is the opinion of others.
-This isn’t to say I’m immune to the lenses I perceive.
-Lenses that consist of emphasis on few details producing conclusions that are untrue because they’re incomplete fueling opinions that are invalid.
+My opinion of myself is of greater importance to me than the opinion others have of me.
+That means the feelings I experience from positively, are greater than the feelings I experience from the perception of others perceiving positively.
+Behaviorally, this means if I don’t assert values I do not possess because I think it will cause others to like me, because I will experience negative feelings for compromising my integrity.
+Whatever positive feelings are derived from perceiving that others like me more for asserting values I don’t possess are drowned out by the negative feelings from the loss of self worth for not being real.

 A few months later we were at a BBQ being held for the death of a mutual acquaintance.
 When he saw me he said “whats up O”, as if we didn’t have the exchange we had.
 After a few moments I approached him just to establish that we’re not on those terms based on what he expressed in that message.
 It’s not as nice as I make it sound but that is an accurate summary of the details in function and purpose.